How to Find a Suboxone or MAT Provider in Texas

-For the tens of thousands in the state that have succumbed to addiction or dependency, finding a Suboxone or MAT provider in Texas can literally be a matter of life and death.
+For the tens of thousands in the state that have succumbed to addiction or dependency, finding a Suboxone or MAT provider in Texas can be a matter of life and death.
 Data from the Centers for Disease Control and Prevention (CDC) indicates that in 2018 alone, 1,402 Texas residents succumbed to fatal opioid overdose.
 The agency also reports that intravenous opioid drug use has led to a significant increase in a variety of life-threatening conditions, such as HIV/AIDS, hepatitis C, and even neonatal abstinence withdrawal syndrome.

 Medication-assisted treatment (MAT) has become a viable treatment resource for people struggling with opioid dependency.
 It involves the use of certain FDA-approved medications to treat cravings and withdrawal symptoms.
-Mediations that are commonly used in MAT include Suboxone® (buprenorphine and naloxone), Vivitrol® (monthly injectable naltrexone) and methadone.
+Mediations that are commonly used in MAT include Suboxone® (buprenorphine and naloxone), Vivitrol® (monthly injectable naltrexone), and methadone.

 If you or someone you care about is struggling with opioid abuse or dependency, here are some tips on how to find a Suboxone or MAT provider in Texas.

 Your doctor can help you determine your eligibility for opioid maintenance medications and help you figure out how to find a Texas Suboxone or MAT provider close to you.
 They may even be able to provide treatment themselves.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) has outlined specific eligibility requirements to start a course of MAT.
-General criteria includes, but may not be limited to:
+General criteria include, but may not be limited to:

 - A Diagnosis of Opioid Use Disorder by A Licensed Physician

 - An Expectation of Compliance with Treatment Protocols